The Lady Vanishes: Filming

 The film was shot at Islington Studios, Shepherd's Bush and on location in Hampshire at Longmoor Military Camp, the site of the Longmoor Military Railway.

-It was the first film to be made under an agreement between Gaumont-British and MGM, in which Gaumont provided MGM with some of their Gainsborough films for release in the UK, for which MGM would pay half the production costs if MGM decided to release the film in the US.
-In the case of The Lady Vanishes, however, 20th Century-Fox handled the American release.
+It was the first film to be made under an agreement between Gaumont-British and the American studio Metro-Goldwyn-Mayer (MGM), in which Gaumont provided MGM with some of their Gainsborough films for release in the United Kingdom; in exchange, MGM paid half the production costs as well as handling the film's theatrical distribution in England.
+In the case of The Lady Vanishes, however, Twentieth Century-Fox handled the American release.
 Filming was briefly interrupted by an electricians' strike.

 Elisabeth Weis contends that Hitchcock's use of sound in The Lady Vanishes uses the "classical style" – that is, that the director eschews expressionistic sounds in favour of sounds heard in a realistic context.
 For example, when Iris faints on the train, rather than extraneous noises to denote delirium, only the sound of the train is heard.
 Another striking use of sound is how evil things are often heard before they are shown.
 The evil Dr Hartz often is first heard before he appears on screen, representing an aural intrusion "not so much an invasion of privacy as of security".

+Release

+The Lady Vanishes premiered in London on 7 October 1938.
+It marked the first joint venture between the British Gaumont-British Picture Corporation and the American distributor Metro-Goldwyn-Mayer (MGM), the latter of which handled the film's theatrical release in England.
+In the United States, the film was distributed by Twentieth-Century Fox.